ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/recipes/debug/_includes/logs/go.md

 There are several ways to enable logs in an application that uses `ydb-go-sdk`:

 * Set the environment variable `YDB_LOG_SEVERITY_LEVEL=info` (possible values: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, and `quiet`, defaults to `quiet`).
   This environment variable enables the built-in `ydb-go-sdk` logger (synchronous, non-block) with output to the standard output stream.
-* {% cut "Connect a side logger `go.uber.org/zap`" %}
+* {% cut "Connect side logger `go.uber.org/zap`" %}

     ```go
     package main